Oeno Island

-Oeno Island (/oʊˈiːnoʊ/ oh-EE-noh) or Holiday Island is a coral atoll in the South Pacific Ocean, part of the Pitcairn Islands overseas territory.
+Oeno Island (/oʊˈiːnoʊ/ oh-EE-noh) or Holiday Island is an uninhabited coral atoll in the South Pacific Ocean, part of the Pitcairn Islands overseas territory.
+It is part of the Pitcairn Island Group, together with Pitcairn, Henderson and Ducie islands.

 Geography

 Oeno Island is located 143 km northwest of Pitcairn Island, at 23°55′26″S 130°44′03″W. Oeno Atoll measures about 5 km in diameter, including the central lagoon, with a total area exceeding 20 km2.
 There are two larger and three smaller islets on or within the rim of the atoll.
 Their aggregate land area is only 0.69 km2.
 Oeno serves as a private holiday site for the few residents of Pitcairn Island, who travel there and stay for two weeks in January because Oeno has beaches while Pitcairn doesn't.

 The main island (Oeno Island), about 50 ha in area, has forest and scrub with pandanus and palm trees.
 It is located in the southwest part of the atoll's lagoon.
 There is a water tap installed on the island.
 The maximum elevation is less than 5 m.
 Sandy Island (or Islands) is to the northeast, within the lagoon, and may be an ephemeral island.
 Three smaller islets are to the south and west of the main island.